fossas/spectrometer/README.md

 - **Double-check your results.** Some analysis methods may produce partial or unexpected results depending on what information was available when you ran the analysis.
 If something seems wrong, [our debugging guide](./docs/walkthroughs/debugging-your-integration.md) can help you diagnose and debug your integration.

 - **Scan for issues and generate a compliance report.** Once your analysis is ready, we'll automatically queue an issue scan and report the results in the web application.
-If you want to try out different issue scanning configurations, you can [change your policy](TODO) or [run a manual issue scan](TODO).
-Once an issue scan is complete, you can also [generate a report](TODO) from the web application.
+Once an issue scan is complete, you can also [generate a report](https://docs.fossa.com/docs/running-a-scan) from the web application.

 - **Set up FOSSA in your CI.** You can also use your issue scan results as inputs to CI scripts.
-For GitHub repositories, you can use FOSSA's [native GitHub integration](TODO) to report a status check on your PRs.
-For other CI integrations, you can also [use `fossa test`](TODO) to get programmatic issue status in CI.
+For GitHub repositories, you can use FOSSA's [native GitHub integration](https://docs.fossa.com/docs/automatic-updates#pull-request--commit-statuses-github-only) to report a status check on your PRs.
+For other CI integrations, you can also [use `fossa test`](docs/references/subcommands/test.md) to get programmatic issue status in CI.

 ## User Manual